Skip to contents

 What is a Data Package?

 A Data Package is a simple container format to describe and package a collection of (tabular) data.
 It is typically used to publish FAIR and open datasets.
-In this tutorial we will show you how to read, create, edit and write Data Packages with the R pkg frictionless.
+In this tutorial we will show you how to read, create, edit and write Data Packages with the frictionless.

 Read a Data Package

-Load the frictionless pkg with:
+Load frictionless with:

 To read a Data Package, you need to know the path or URL to its descriptor file, named datapackage.json.
 That file describes the Data Package, provides access points to its Data Resources and can contain dataset-level metadata.
 Let’s read a Data Package descriptor file published on Zenodo: